AbinayaThulsi/MSR-Assignemnt-3/README.md

 # Baseline

 The reproduction [Code & Data](https://github.com/AbinayaThulsi/MSR-Soft-Alignment-Model-for-Bug-Duplication) can be found here.
+Which is the baseline for this project.

 # Research